Psychedelic drug: Phenethylamines

 Phenethylamines, as well as amphetamines (α-methylphenethylamines), are derivatives of β-phenethylamine and are structurally related to the monoamine neurotransmitters dopamine, norepinephrine, and epinephrine.
 Some phenethylamines and amphetamines, particularly those with methoxy and other substitions on the phenyl ring, are potent serotonin 5-HT_{2} receptor agonists, including of the serotonin 5-HT_{2A} receptor, and can produce psychedelic effects.
 In contrast to phenethylamines and amphetamines generally, most psychedelic phenethylamines are not monoamine releasing agents.
-Examples of psychedelic phenethylamines and amphetamines include mescaline and other scalines like trimethoxyamphetamine (TMA) and escaline, the 2C drugs like 2C-B, 2C-E, and 2C-I, the DOx drugs like DOB, DOI, and DOM, certain MDxx drugs like MDA and MDMA (weak psychedelics), and the NBOMe (25x-NBx) drugs like 25I-NBOMe, among others.
+Examples of psychedelic phenethylamines and amphetamines include mescaline and other scalines like trimethoxyamphetamine (TMA) and escaline, the 2C drugs like 2C-B, 2C-E, and 2C-I, the DOx drugs like DOM, DOB, DOI, certain MDxx drugs like MDA and MDMA (weak psychedelics), FLY drugs like 2C-B-FLY and Bromo-DragonFLY, and the NBOMe (25x-NBx) drugs like 25I-NBOMe, among others.